njamesgeorge1223/Student-Outcomes-Analysis-with-Pandas/Pymaceuticals/Resources/README.md

-This folder holds the input files for the Pymaceuticals analysis.
+This folder holds the input files for the Pymaceuticals Challenge.